PatricioPedro/calculator-imc/README.md

-# teste_flutter
+# IMC calcutor

-A new Flutter project.
+In this Flutter project, I built a basically IMC calculator

 ## Getting Started